QC-PISA/suqa/README.md

 Each git branch represents a different system:
 - master : frustrated triangle
-- z2\_matter\_gauge : model with hamiltonian evolution of a gauge theory as decribed in https://arxiv.org/abs/1903.08807
+- z2\_matter\_gauge : model with hamiltonian evolution of a gauge theory as decribed in https://arxiv.org/abs/1903.08807 [implemented by Marco Cardinali]
-- d4-gauge : another model from the previous paper
+- d4-gauge : another model from the previous paper  [implemented only the evolution]
-- z2-gauge : toy model for d4-gauge with gauge group Z2
+- z2-gauge : toy model for d4-gauge with gauge group Z2 [implemented by Lorenzo Maio]

 ## Compiling